 2. Exhibit all the submitted pieces of work.

 3. Deliver all the work to random people via bicycle.

-The Papergirl project was founded in Berlin by Aisha Ronniger, inspired due to a tightening of a law in 2005 that associated postering in public places with graffiti-spraying.
-As a result of various creative and enthusiastic forms of online documentation, the idea has inspired others from around the globe into organising a Papergirl project in their city.
-Presently the Papergirl global community consists of 40 projects ranging from Europe, America, South Africa, and Australia.
+The Papergirl project was founded in Berlin by Aisha Ronniger, who developed the idea due to a tightening of a law that associated postering in public places with graffiti-spraying.
+As a result of various creative and enthusiastic forms of online documentation, the idea has inspired others from around the world to produce Papergirl projects in their own cities.
+Presently the Papergirl global community consists of over 40 projects taking place across Europe, America, The UK, South Africa, and Australia.